Chat with us

 First Aid Kit

 As much careful as we are trying to be, accidents do happen.
-If they happen on a boat, you are usually many kilometers away from the coast where professional medical help is.
-This is why it is important to have a well equipped First Aid Kit onboard and to know how to use it.
+If they happen on a boat, you are usually many kilometres away from the coast where professional medical help is.
+This is why it is important to have a well-equipped First Aid Kit onboard and to know how to use it.
 Waterproof bandages, medical tape, motion sickness bags and cold medication are just a few.

 Life Jackets